kglw-dot-net/phase1/setlists/_posts/2022-10-19-olympia-de-montreal-montreal-qc-canada.md

 #### Notes

 Gaia featured a Cavs drum solo over a metal vamp from the band.
-Leah Senior was shouted out before the debut of Red Smoke.
+Leah Senior was shouted out before the live debut of Red Smoke.
 Hot Water was reprised during Robot Stop.

 #### Recordings